Dean Steinkuhler: Professional career

 Steinkuhler was the second overall pick in the first round of the 1984 NFL draft, taken by the Houston Oilers.
 He was an Oilers co-rookie of the year.
-He played both offensive guard and offensive tackle with the Oilers after playing solely offensive guard in college.
+Steinkuhler played both offensive guard and offensive tackle with the Oilers after playing solely offensive guard in college.
 He played eight seasons with the Oilers (some of those alongside fellow former Husker teammate Mike Rozier) before retiring in 1991.

 Personal

 Steinkuhler hailed from Burr, Nebraska, which, according to the 2000 census, has a population of just 66 people.
 It is thought to be the smallest town to ever produce an All-American.
 He played both eight-man and eleven-man football at nearby Sterling High School.
-His sons Ty and Baker have followed in his footsteps.
-Both are defensive tackles and both graduated from Nebraska.
-Ty and Baker played at Lincoln Southwest High School and Syracuse-Dunbar-Avoca High School.
+Steinkuhler's sons, Ty and Baker, have followed in his footsteps.
+Both are defensive tackles, and both graduated from Nebraska.
+They played at Lincoln Southwest High School and Syracuse-Dunbar-Avoca High School.